 Illustrated Volcano Glossary

-Andesite is a characteristic rock on the volcano peninsula Methana and on Nisyros island.
+Andesite is a characteristic rock on the volcano peninsula Methana, on Santorini and on Nisyros island.
 Most lava domes on Methana are composed of andesitic rocks.
 Interesting is the phenomenon of magma-mixing that is thought to be a driving force in many explosive eruptions where the relatively cool andesitic lava is involved: basaltic intrusions in such a magma-chamber heat up the magma and chemical reactions activate such a magma.
 The result may be a lava dome like Merapi (Indonesia) or Montserrat.